Jim Sharp (bull rider): Early life

 Jim Sharp, nicknamed "The Razor", was born in Kermit, Texas, to a rodeo family in 1965.
 He is of British descent.
 Sharp's father, James Sharp, was a calf roper.
 Sharp rode his first steer in 1974 at the age of nine in Pecos, Texas, while competing in an American Junior Rodeo Association event.

 By the time Sharp was 13 years old, he was riding junior bulls in American Junior Rodeo Association or AJRA rodeos.
 Sharp was AJRA reserve steer riding champion in the 12 and under class in 1978 and soon thereafter Champion Bull Rider at the AJRA National Finals in the 13–15 age class.

 At 16, Sharp was competing in sanctioned high school rodeo events at the National High School Rodeo Association or NHSRA as well as the AJRA events, placing at the top or near the top in many of the competitions.
 Sharp won his first of four bull riding championship titles in 1981 at the American Junior Rodeo Association and went on to win the Texas High School All-Around title in 1984, his senior year at Kermit High School.

 Career

 College years

 Odessa College's Wrangler coach, Jim Watkins, recruited Sharp into the Odessa College Rodeo program.
 He competed on a regular basis at Billy Bob's at the Stockyards in Fort Worth, Texas.
-The college years were also the beginnings of his professional riding career.
-As a rookie in the PRCA in 1986, he won the Overall Rookie of the Year and Texas Circuit Rookie of the Year titles in the bull riding and set a new record for most money won in a rookie year ($100,160).
+The college years in the National Intercollegiate Rodeo Association (NIRA) were also the beginnings of his professional riding career.
+As a rookie in the PRCA in 1986, he won the Bull Riding and Overall Rookie of the Year titles, as well as the Texas Circuit Bull Riding Rookie of the Year title, and set a new record for most money won in a rookie year ($100,160).
 He also qualified for his first of seven consecutive trips to the National Finals Rodeo.